symfony/symfony-docs/quick_tour/the_view.rst

 ``hello.html.twig`` template overrides the ``content`` block.
 The other one is defined in a base layout as the layout is itself decorated by another one.
 When the bundle part of the template name is empty (``::base.html.twig``), views are looked for in the ``app/Resources/`` directory.
-This directory store global views for your entire project:
+This directory stores global templates for your entire project:

 .. code-block:: jinja